Dawn was a NASA mission that operated between 2007 and 2018, breaking several records along the way.

 "Dawn has filled in those pages, and more, revealing to us how special Vesta is as a survivor from the earliest days of the solar system.
 We can now say with certainty that Vesta resembles a small planet more closely than a typical asteroid."

 While Vesta is rocky, Ceres is surprisingly icy.
 Before Dawn arrived, scientists estimated that water could make up as much as a quarter of the dwarf planet, though that water would be tucked beneath the surface.
-Observations made by the Hubble Space Telescope revealed a cloud of vapor that suggested the dwarf planet might be degassing, though no strong signs of such activity has been spotted by Dawn.
+Observations made by the Hubble Space Telescope revealed a cloud of vapor that suggested the dwarf planet might be degassing, though no strong signs of such activity were spotted by Dawn.
 [Photos: The Changing Bright Spots of Dwarf Planet Ceres]

 "We think we have a very good case that there have been lots of cryovolcanoes on Ceres but they have deformed," Dawn researcher Michael Sori of the University of Arizona in Tucson said in a statement.